 - Co-located care generally refers to a care model in which a patient’s primary care and behavioral health providers are in the same physical location but are effectively separate administrative units.

 - Integrated care generally refers to a care model where a patient’s medical care and behavioral health care are both owned and operated by the same practice allowing the patient to receive whole-person care in one plan, and often in one location.
 “Integrated care” is synonymous with collaborative care as a whole.

 While the above types of collaborative care models are not the only ones in existence and vary widely, the overall takeaway is that these models help patients achieve better outcomes with reduced costs.
-By eliminating barriers between behavioral health providers and primary care providers, care managers can do a better job of helping a patient get the care they need as a whole person while meeting the patient’s special health requirements.
+By eliminating barriers between providers, care managers can do a better job of helping a patient get the care they need as a whole person while meeting the patient’s special health requirements.

-Now that the definitions of collaborative care have been established, we will go deeper into each of its benefits.
+Now that the definitions of the collaborative care model have been established, we will go deeper into each of its benefits.